-In this blog post, we’ll dive into the top marketing ideas for tour business and cover all relevant categories.
+In this blog post, we’ll dive into the top marketing tips for tour business and cover all relevant marketing channels and ideas.

-Content is a top priority for a good reason.
+Content is still a top priority for a good reason.
 Quality content will bring you a lot of natural backlinks.
-Your goal should be building out great content (like infographics, videos, authentic photos, written travel advices in an easy to read format like checklists).
-Then, pitching them to relevant sites that display them.

-Write articles, create visual content (images, videos) that give value, build trust and hold people’s attention.
+With quality content (images, videos) that give value, you build trust and hold people’s attention.
 That way customers will keep returning for more useful content.
-They can share it on social media and raise awareness.

 Top marketing tips for tour business content in 2017 include ephemeral or disappearing, visual content.